 The Company remains committed to be a responsible company and making a positive contribution to society and the environment.
-This helps the Group develop strong relationships with its stakeholders and create long-term value for society and its business.
-The Group is committed to play a leading and effective role in Malta's sustainable development whilst tangibly proving itself to be a responsible and caring citizen of the community in which it operates.
-The Group continues to support a number of different local initiatives aimed at improving the quality of life of the local communities it supports.
+This helps the Group develop strong relationships with its stakeholders and create long-term value for society and its business where possible.